 Interpretation of Rules

-The Rules shall be interpreted and applied by the Zoning Hearing Examiner (ZHE) and ZHE staff to ensure the fair, consistent, and efficient resolution of cases brought before the ZHE.
+The Rules shall be interpreted and applied by the Zoning Hearing Examiner (ZHE) and Planning Department staff to ensure the fair, consistent, and efficient resolution of cases brought before the ZHE.
 Interpretation shall be guided by the Integrated Development Ordinance (IDO), applicable City ordinances, and relevant state and federal laws.
 When ambiguity occurs, the Rules shall be interpreted to uphold the principles of due process, transparency, and procedural fairness.
 The references herein to sections of the IDO are in reference to the version of the IDO that became effective on April 21, 2025.
 If the IDO is updated after the adoption of these rules, those references are to be interpreted as referencing the same sections or their successor sections.

 Control by Rules

 The Rules shall control the conduct of all business before the ZHE.
-The ZHE, ZHE staff, and those appearing before the ZHE, or having business in front of the ZHE shall adhere to the Rules.
+The ZHE, Planning Department staff, and those appearing before the ZHE, or having business in front of the ZHE shall adhere to the Rules.

 Suspension of Rules